-This section summarises the outcomes that the community will get from the money provided for this activity and answers the question(s) regarding what will be achieved with this money.
+This section summarises the outcomes that the community will get from the money provided for this activity and asks the question what will we achieve with this money?
 Outcomes are split into three categories:

-Ongoing Operations: This category includes items such as administration work, road maintenance, park cleaning etc. that are of an ongoing nature, ie. they happen each year.
+Ongoing Operations - This category includes items such as administration work, road maintenance, park cleaning etc. that are of an ongoing nature (i.e. happen each year);

-Key Projects: This category includes key one off projects, excluding capital works, that a particular activity will deliver, such as a review of the waste business.
+Key Projects - This category includes key one off projects (excluding capital works) that a particular activity will deliver such as a review of the waste business:

-Capital Projects: This category includes any capital expenditure items such as the construction of roads or buildings.
+Capital Projects - This category includes any capital expenditure items such as the construction of roads or buildings.